Skip to content

 What is a guarantor mortgage?

-A guarantor mortgage is a type of mortgage where another homeowner – usually a family member or close friend – agrees to cover the mortgage repayments if you’re unable to.
+A guarantor mortgage is a type of mortgage where another person – usually a family member or close friend – agrees to cover the mortgage repayments if you’re unable to.

 Guarantor mortgages can be a way to get mortgage approval if you’re a first-time buyer with a limited deposit or you have a poor credit history.